dougalderman/iis/README.md

 The Node.js server code is written in TypeScript, and is located in the server folder.
 The lightweight index.js starts an Express session and calls TimedTasksController and EndpointsController.
 TimedTasksController is used to periodically delete unused quiz questions.
 EndpointsController manages the Quiz, Survey, and Webpages endpoints.
 Controllers for the endpoints are located in the controllers folder.

 ### Angular Overview
 [Reactive forms](https://angular.io/guide/reactive-forms) are used exclusively in this project.
 The form models are stored in the models/forms folder.
 Data models for DB API calls are stored in models/quizzes, models/surveys, and models/webpages.
 The public/src/app folder has the AppModule and AppComponent, along with a separate AppRoutingModule to handle routing.
 The admin folder has the AdminModule and AdminRoutingModule, along with all admin components.
 The components folder includes all non-admin components.
-Constants, services, utitities, and (Reactive Form) validators are separated out into their own folders.
+Constants, services, utilities, and (Reactive Form) validators are separated out into their own folders.
 Bootstrap is used for styling and ng-bootstrap for modals and tooltips.

 ### Admin Section
 The admin section is a separate component with its own routing module.
 The AdminHomeComponent has a menu which provides options for Create/Modify Quiz Template, Create/Modify Survey Template, and Activate Quiz/Survey Template.